hamidionline/Persian-Lettering.js/README.md

 ### Accessibility

-Lettering.js is now accessible by default.
-It uses an `aria-label` on the parent element and `aria-hidden` on each of the children to prevent screenreaders from pausing while reading each individual characters or words.
+Persian-Lettering.js is accessible by default.
+It uses an `aria-label` on the parent element and `aria-hidden` on each of the children to prevent screen readers from pausing while reading each individual characters or words.

-### Non-Javascript Fallback
-As with any kind of Javascript, have a fall back plan in case the user doesn't have javascript enabled.
-The bottom line is up to you, my bottom line would be "legible and on the screen".
-Also, use `lettering.min.js` [Download the Minified Version of Lettering.js here](http://github.com/davatron5000/Lettering.js/downloads)

-#### Performance Anti-Pattern
-Web performance patterns advise that you put Javascripts at the bottom of your page before your `</body>` tag.
-There is an unfortunate side effect where you may experience a [FOUT (Flash of Unstyled Text)](http://paulirish.com/2009/fighting-the-font-face-fout/) when you're manipulating your text after the DOM has loaded.
-Unfortunately, we found the best solution to avoid/minimize the FOUT caused by this plugin is to put your scripts (jQuery, Lettering.js) in the document `<head>`.
-On the one hand, your page will load slower.
-On the other hand, a flash/restyling makes your site feel slow.
-Users might ultimately feel the site is faster if they don't see the FOUT.

 ### Download, Fork, Commit, Please.
-We really want Lettering.js to be a quality helper for web typography.
+We really want Persian-Lettering.js to be a quality helper for Persian and Arabic web typography.
 If you have any feedback or suggestions, please leave those over on the Github.
-We're excited about typography on the web and want to help make it print quality.